cocolabs/pz-zdoc/README.md

 ### Launch Script

-Follow these steps in order to launch the application:
+Follow these steps in order to launch ZomboidDoc:

-1. Open the terminal and navigate to application bin directory.
    `$ cd <absoulte_path_to_app_dir>/bin`
+1. Open the terminal and navigate to ZomboidDoc `bin` directory.
 2. Set environment variable `PZ_DIR_PATH` to point to game installation directory.
    `$ set PZ_DIR_PATH=<path_to_game_dir>` - on Windows.
    `$ export PZ_DIR_PATH=<path_to_game_dir>` - on Unix.
-3. Launch the application with an appropriate launch script.
+3. Launch ZomboidDoc with an appropriate launch script.
    `$ start pz-zdoc.bat <command> <args>` - on Windows.
    `$ sh pz-zdoc <command> <args>` - on Unix.